 VP of CREATIVE STRATEGY & COMMUNITY OUTREACH

 Raymond coordinates the Coalition’s work at events, enlisting celebrities and experts to participate in panels and partner with us on our BeKind shirt campaign.
 He also coordinates the majority of our outreach design efforts in addition to the design and management of the BeKind merchandise, as well as does the Coalition’s social media.
 Raymond most recently wrote and produced the Coalition’s second interactive comic book, Lights, Camera, IDENTITY!
-Never Alone, which will be available in Fall 2020.
+Never Alone, available from Fall 2020.

 DIRECTOR OF OPERATIONS